San Diego Safari Park is a wildlife paradise in Southern California.

 Kids love the play statues shaped like lions and tortoises with water squirting from their heads.

-Located below the Benbough Amphitheater in the African Woods, this is a hit with both kids and adults.
+Located below the Benbough Amphitheater in the African Woods, this is a hit for kids and adults.

 Also known as the Camp Play area, this spot is part of the lush wooded landscape of Tiger Trail.

-Children love to climb, slide and run on tree trunks in a simulated logging camp.
+Children love climbing, sliding, and running on tree trunks in a simulated logging camp.

-Besides this, kids also love Petting Kraal and Conservation Carousel, which is a paid activity.
+Besides this, kids also love Petting Kraal and Conservation Carousel, a paid activity.

 All play area images from Sdzsafaripark.org